markwkiehl/particle_device_blueprint/README.md

 Note that we will be passing the unique BLYNK_AUTH_TOKEN defined in the firmware for each device to the Particle webhook as the variable ‘{{t}}’. &nbsp; This allows each device to call the same webhook, at the expense of increasing the cellular payload for each transmission by 32 bytes. &nbsp; You can learn more about Particle webhooks by visiting this [documentation link](https://docs.particle.io/reference/cloud-apis/webhooks/).

+# 4. Create a Particle Access Token

+The Blynk webhook will need a Particle access token in order to make a Particle HTTP API call to the Particle cloud function. &nbsp;

+Create an access token by logging into your Particle account, and then visiting the Particle documentation section ‘[Create a token (browser-based)](https://docs.particle.io/reference/cloud-apis/access-tokens/#create-a-token-browser-based-)’.
+Use your Particle login email and password.
+If you have MFA (multi-factor authentication) enabled on your account, you will need your MFA code to generate the access token.
+Click the ‘Create token’ button to generate a token.
+Keep this token confidential.

-# 4. Create a Webhook in the Blynk.Console
+# 5. Create a Webhook in the Blynk.Console

+When the state of the switch widget on the Blynk web dashboard and mobile app is changed, a Blynk webhook is called. &nbsp; The webhook makes a Particle HTTP API call to a Particle cloud function with a device unique token that sends data to the Particle hardware. &nbsp;

-# 5. Prepare Required Software
+# 6. Prepare Required Software

-# 6. Dashboard Breakdown
+# 7. Dashboard Breakdown

-# 7. Testing
+# 8. Testing

 # Troubleshooting